 If you replied the latter, you're going to love this guide.
-After reading it, claiming a cancelled or delayed flight compensation will have no secret for you.
+After reading it, claiming a compensation for delayed flight will have no secret for you.
 We also have a complete guide on cancelled flight compensations.

 Imagine this scenario which is, unfortunately, likely to happen to you one day:

 None of that matters, because your flight is delayed and won't depart on time.
 Or worse: there has been a change of schedule and your plane has been cancelled.

 Like millions of air passengers, I've been there.
 I know how powerless you feel and how unfair it is.
 Chances are, thousands of passengers worldwide are stuck with a disturbed flight just like you that very same day.

 Your flight is already a bad experience - but it could get better:

 The EU Regulation 261/2004 is here to defend air passenger rights.
 Even though airlines don't advertise it, you can claim up to 600€ for your cancelled or delayed flights.

 Only 2% of air passengers that are eligible successfully claim their compensation every year.
 It means that 98% do not even claim it.
 Don't be one of them.
 Know your rights, and how to claim what is owed to you by the airline.

 If you want to know how to claim compensation for a cancelled or delayed flight, read on!